-Seahawks roster projection: One last guess at how the team’s 53-man roster will shake out before cutdown day
+Analysis: One final Seahawks 53-man roster projection before cutdown day

 Cut: J.D.
 McKissic, Xavier Turner, Bo Scarbrough.

 Comment: No change from last week.
 Prosise entered camp not only on the bubble but sliding off of it when he missed the first two games with injuries.
 But his performance in the last two games keeps him around.
 There will be a role for Bellore once the regular season begins, and Homer is not only depth but a player who will fill a lot of special teams snaps out of this position group.
+Turner was waived Friday.

 RECEIVERS